acisops/acis_anomaly_pages/source/trickle_bias_tplane.rst

   command, and start science.

 * Afterward, the team may examine the telemetry stream at leisure to see what may have triggered the latchup.
-If there was no interleaving of bias and events, look for any other simultaneous high demand on DMA transfers out of the affected FEPs.
+If there was no interleaving of bias and events, ask the MIT ACIS team to look for any other simultaneous high demand on DMA transfers out of the affected FEPs.

-* If there is no latchup, but some bias maps are truncated or missing, advise the FOT, who will replace the bias maps with equivalent recent ones.
+* If there is no latchup, but some bias maps are truncated or missing, advise the CXC DS Ops, who will replace the bias maps with equivalent recent ones.

 Impacts
 -------